Skip to main content

 caution

-This is really important, otherwise the next steps will build again the previous release!
+This is critically important; otherwise the next steps will build the previous release again!

-The build currently runs on the x64 GNU/Linux machine.
+The build currently executes on the x64 GNU/Linux machine.

-Before the real build, run a test/development build.
+Before the actual build, execute a test/development build.

 Visual Studio Code extension

-All actions are defined as xPack actions and can be conveniently triggered via the VS Code graphical interface, using the xPack C/C++ Managed Build Tools extension.
+All actions are defined as xpm/xPack actions and can be conveniently triggered via the VS Code graphical interface, utilising the xPack C/C++ Managed Build Tools extension.

 Patches